Setting the right Money habits

 So what would happen if you had an accident, serious illness or a disability that kept you out of work for months or even years?
 Would your savings be enough to get you by?
 Could you live just on the Government’s Illness benefits & support, which is approximately only €203 per week?

-I believe Income Protection is the one of the most important financial products you should have no matter what your circumstances are.
+We believe Income Protection is the one of the most important financial products you should have no matter what your circumstances are.

 7) If you’re Renting- Put a plan in place to get a mortgage and own your own home.